Paul Signac

 Impressionism

-In 1884 Signac was introduced to Claude Monet and Georges Seurat.
+In 1884 Signac was introduced to Claude Monet (1840-1926) and Georges Seurat (1859-1891).
 Signac was particularly struck by the scientific theory and methods employed by Seurat in his art, and he became a faithful supporter.
-Seurat was leading the direction in Post-Impressionism.
-When he met Signac, he had just started painting his most famous work - A Sunday Afternoon on the Island of La Grande Jatte (1884-1886, The Art Institute of Chicago).
-This painting went on to alter the direction of modern art by introducing Neo-Impressionism, and is now seen as one of the most iconic paintings of the 19th century.
-Seurat was experimenting and writing papers on colour, it's optical effects and perception.
+Seurat was already thinking about the Post-Impressionism era.
+When he met Signac, he had just started painting his most famous work - A Sunday Afternoon on the Island of La Grande Jatte (1884-86, Art Institute of Chicago).
+This painting went on to alter the direction of modern art by introducing Neo-Impressionism (a term invented by Felix Feneon), and is now seen as one of the most iconic paintings of the 19th century.
+Seurat was experimenting and writing papers on colour, its optical effects and perception.
 He believed that a painter could use colour to create an emotional effect in the viewer, and he could do this by manipulating colour intensity, juxtaposing complimentary colours as well as using the strength of horizontal and vertical lines.
 Seurat called this artistic language Chromoluminarism.
 For example, sadness, he stated, could be achieved by using dark, cold colours and by pointing lines downwards.
-Signac was tireless in his attempts to convert other artists to Seurat's methods, and when he met Pissarro, he managed to persuade the Impressionist to also adopt Seurat's technique.
+Signac was tireless in his attempts to convert other artists to Seurat's methods, and when he met Camille Pissarro, he managed to persuade the Impressionist to also adopt Seurat's technique.

 Pointillism